 The dynamic heritage of childhood will be interpreted through objects drawn from its unique collection.
 The Museum will champion arts and education by encompassing current thinking around STEM and STEAM (science, technology, engineering mathematics and the arts) for a range of audiences.
 We will link with national pre-school (Aistear) and primary and secondary curricula by hosting educational programmes and workshops designed to involve children in creative and imaginative ways.

-The Folklore Archive at UCD is a primary source for us, as is the History of Irish Childhood Research Network, Future collaborations are being explored with: Brick.ie, The Irish Diecast Modelling Group, Model Railway Societies, Meccano Clubs, Púca Puppets, individual collectors, and Irish Toy manufacturers.
+The Folklore Archive at UCD is a primary source for us, as is the History of Irish Childhood Research Network, and future collaborations are being explored with: Brick.ie, The Irish Diecast Modelling Group, Model Railway Societies, Meccano Clubs, Púca Puppets, individual collectors, and Irish Toy manufacturers.

-Already it has been established by way of surveys, letters of support, and feedback from the citizens of Dún Laoghaire that there is genuine support and strong interest in the Museum.
-This community support for the concept of a museum of childhood in Dún Laoghaire has been a key driving force of this project.
-The Museum requires a state-of-the-art facility to house items of cultural heritage related to childhood.
-The Carnegie building is ideal setting which can provide exhibition and workshop space for a year-round programme of collection-based interactive learning.
-It is also ideal for various activities such as hands-on arts programmes, educational workshops, drama and stagecraft, multicultural performances and events, and book/toy lending library.
+The Museum of Childhood project was conceived in Dún Laoghaire, Co Dublin, where the concept received considerable interest, encouragement and support that was a key driving force for the project, which requires a state-of-the-art facility to house items of cultural heritage related to childhood, which can provide exhibition and workshop space for a year-round programme of collection-based interactive learning and for a wide range of activities such as hands-on arts programmes, educational workshops, drama and stagecraft, multicultural performances and events, and book/toy lending library.

 Apart from the educational sector, key markets include: